-The current non-executive Chairman was appointed as NED in January 2009 and to Chairman in December 2017.
+The current non-executive Chairman was appointed as NED in January 2009 and to Chairman in December 2017, and the other non-executive Director was appointed in August 2021.
 The Board regards that it is essential that the Group retains, in the current critical phase of the development of the group, the deep and relevant level of expertise and professional experience, of which the Chairman avails, inspite of the over ten year service duration as NED.
 The Board therefore recommends that the non-executive Chairman is re-elected to this position at the Annual General Meeting to be held in June 2021.